-Beyonce May Have Dropped Hints About Having Twins Back In December
+Beyonce Might Have Dropped Hints About Having Twins Back In December

-Beyonce may have hinted about her pregnancy as early as December last year and fans totally missed it.
+Beyonce might have hinted about her pregnancy as early as December of last year and fans totally missed it.

-BeyHive fans are still in a celebratory mood as Beyonce herself confirmed that she is having not just one but two adorable babies on the way.
-The announcement came as a surprise to everyone especially since Beyonce is known for being private when it comes to her family.
-However, the adorable baby announcement was apparently predicted by some sharp-eyed fans claiming that Queen Bey hinted about it back in December.
+BeyHive fans are still in a celebratory mood as Beyonce herself confirmed that she is having not just one but two adorable babies.
+The announcement came as a surprise to everyone, especially since Beyonce is known for being private when it comes to her family.
+However, the baby announcement was apparently predicted by some sharp-eyed fans claiming that Queen Bey hinted about it back in December.

-According to Elite Daily, some really observant fans of Beyonce found interesting clues in the diva’s Instagram video slideshow.
+According to Elite Daily, some really observant Beyonce fans found interesting clues in the diva’s Instagram video slideshow.
 The said montage features Beyonce posing with her fabulous Christmas ensemble.
-In the short clip, Beyonce can be seen sporting a blue dress with a plunging neckline while doing back-to-back poses which fans claim to have clues of her pregnancy.
+In the short clip, Beyonce can be seen sporting a blue dress with a plunging neckline while doing back-to-back poses, which fans claim to have clues of her pregnancy.

 Fans pointed out three stealthy clues that will allegedly prove that Beyonce may have played and teased the internet all along.
 First, the 35-year-old songstress can be seen holding her stomach while trying to cover it with a black coat.
 Many were quick to assume that Bey was trying to tell fans that she’s pregnant with that gesture.

 The pose was followed by Beyonce holding up a peace sign.
 Some creative minds automatically deciphered the alleged hidden message of the two fingers as twins.
-Finally, Beyonce posed with a sweet heart sign with her hands that could possibly mean she’s full love and joy with her upcoming twins.
+Finally, Beyonce posed with a sweet heart sign with her hands that could possibly mean she’s full of love and joy with her upcoming twins.

 BEYONCÉ TOLD US AND WE DIDN'T EVEN CATCH THE HINT pic.twitter.com/it7Uy0VDl5